About

 If you were one accessory, what would you be and what would you look like?

-can be that one piece that catches your eye!
+A big glorious ring for sure!!!
+My thinking is that what can’t an accessory do for a woman!
+It can change her mood; it can give the outfit a whole new look; it can be the centerpiece of what she’s wearing; it can be that one piece that catches your eye!
 Accessories, especially jewelry (because by nature it is feminine) can just make a girl feel that extra whatever she wants to feel.
 Be it sexy, be it bold and different, be it subtle and understated, be it chic, or be it casual, or just unique without having to say a word.
 Accessories tend to be conversation starters too!
-They are a way to connect, a way to
+They are a way to connect, a way to stand out, a way to make one feel just a little extra special.

 What does your Spring in New York look like?